 The PMS policy only addresses the performance of the organizational and S57 managers.
 SDBIPs for 2024/25 was signed and submitted to COGHTA as per MSA 32 of 2000.
-Performance report has been submitted on quarterly bases, and Mid-year report 2022/23 was approved by 25th January 2023 and submitted to COGHSTA.
+Performance report has been submitted on quarterly bases, and Mid-year report 2023/24 was approved by 25th January each year and submitted to COGHSTA.
 The performance audit committee has been appointed by council and it is operational.